 Dr Bianca Beetson (Gubbi Gubbi/Kabi Kabi) is a visual artist and curator, arts leader, and Director of the Indigenous Research Unit at Griffith University.

-Dr Sarah Woodland is a practitioner-researcher who has been developing creative arts-based approaches to wellbeing with incarcerated adults and young people for the past 20 years.
+Dr Sarah Woodland is a practitioner-researcher who has been developing creative projects with incarcerated adults and young people for the past 20 years.
 She is Dean's Research Fellow at the Faculty of Fine Arts and Music, University of Melbourne.

 Dr Leah Barclay is a sound artist and acoustic ecologist whose work investigates the value of acoustic ecology as a socially engaged, accessible, interdisciplinary field that can inspire communities across the world to listen to the environment.
 She is a Lecturer of Design in the School of Creative Industries, University of the Sunshine Coast.

 This team is supported by Aunty Melita Orcher and Aunty Estelle Sandow from the Brisbane Council of Elders, and an advisory group that includes Dr Claire Walker, (Director of the Murri Dhagun cultural unit of Queensland Corrective Services), and criminology expert Professor Andrew Day from James Cook University.
 Professor Elena Marchetti from the Griffith Law School conducted a process evaluation of the pilot program, available for download here.